-• Choir Club that is taught by Jan Man.
-In the Spring term, our choir club also participate in a Song Fest competition where they perform an array of taught songs to an audience at St Petroc's Church in Bodmin.

-- Garage band club where children use lpads to create their own music using the app garage band.
-The children that participate in this club immerse themselves in the basics of how to use Garage band, and then have a go at using the system to create their own music. - First Access for Year Four where they participate in an eleven week course in learning how to play the ukelele - Makaton club where the children learn basic signs, and how to sign the lyrics in well known pop songs. - Rock steady groups where children immerse themselves in working in a band and playing an array of instruments to make their own rock band!
-They will then perform their songs to the school every term. - Makaton singing and signing club lead by Eve Facey.
+- Choir Club that is taught by Jan Man.
+In the Spring term, our choir club also participate in a Song Fest competition where they perform an array of taught songs to an audience at St Petroc's Church in Bodmin. - Garage band club where children use lpads to create their own music using the app garage band.
+The children that participate in this club immerse themselves in the basics of how to use Garage band, and then have a go at using the system to create their own music. - First Access for Year Four where they participate in an eleven week course in learning how to play the ukelele - First Access for Year Two which is an imaginative unit - Makaton club where the children learn basic signs, and how to sign the lyrics in well known pop songs. - Rock steady groups where children immerse themselves in working in a band and playing an array of instruments to make their own rock band!
+They will then perform their songs to the school every term.